Parking regulation refresh & community engagement

 Residential Parking Zones and Limited Time Parking Zones have been created to protect the residential streets bordering on commercial and industrial zones from being congested by vehicles parked for the day.

 Within Residential Parking Zones, only a resident, guest, or trades person of any dwelling located on the abutting street can park.
 The Bylaw Management Officer enforces compliance with the requirements of these parking zones only when a resident registers a complaint.

 1. Residential Parking Zones

-The Bylaw Management Officer enforces Residential Parking Zones, when a complaint is registered and as workloads permit.
+The Bylaw Management Officer enforces Residential Parking Only (RPO) Zones, when a complaint is registered and as workloads permit.
 In most cases, attending officers will only ticket those vehicles on the street immediately in front of the complainant's address.
 It will be the responsibility of the adjacent residents to have their tickets or their guests' tickets revoked by providing proof of residence.

 2. Limited Time Parking Zones

 Limited Time Parking Zones have been developed to allow for one or two-hour parking to be enforced, daily, as workloads permit.
 The areas to be considered for such designation are commercial, industrial, or residential areas adjacent to the commercial and industrial areas.
 One or two hour designations are intended to prevent all-day parking in designated areas.

 3. Zone Delineation